dobesv/parcel-plugin-assets-list/README.md

 # Parcel Plugin for Assets Manifest

-This plugin adds a new asset file type handler `*.assets` which reads a file of newline-separated file paths and adds them to the parcel outputs.
+This plugin adds a new asset file type handler `*.urls` which reads a file of newline-separated file paths and adds them to the parcel outputs.
 Each file referenced in the list will be hashed by parcel and copied to the output folder (e.g. `dist/`)